-The single-pole, one-way switch provides the ON and OFF control of a circuit from one position only.
-When the switch is closed, the lamp is on; when the switch is open, the lamp is off One-way switches are mounted with the word TOP', which appears on the back of the switch plate, at the top.
-This is to ensure that when the switch rocker is in the up position, the circuit is disconnected from the supply.
-The switch is, of course, connected in connected in the phase conductor only.
-The double-pole switch is used in any situation where the voltage of the neutral conductor of a supply system is likely to rise an appreciable amount above earth potential: use of the double-pole switch means that a two-wire circuit can be completely isolated from the supply.
-The usual application is for the main control of sub-circuits and for the local control of cookers, water-heaters, wall-mounted radiators, and other fixed current using apparatus.
-The double-pole switch is often used for the 'master' control of circuits, the switch being operated by a 'secret key' attachment, and in consumer units for the complete isolation of an electrical installation from the supply.
+The single-pole, one-way switch provides the ON and OFF control of a circuit from one exition only.
+When the switch is closed, the lamp is on; when the switch is open, the lamp off One-way switches are mounted with the word TOP', which appears on the back of the itch plate, at the top.
+This is to ensure that when the switch rocker is in the up position, circuit is disconnected from the supply.
+The switch is, of course, connected in nnected in the phase conductor only.
+The double-pole switch is used in any situation here the voltage of the neutral conductor of a supply system is likely to rise an circuit can be completely isolated from the supply.
+The usual application is for the circuit can be completely isolated from the supply.
+The usual application is for the in control of sub-circuits and for the local control of cookers, water-heaters, wallcunted radiators, and other fixed current using apparatus.
+The double-pole switch is often in control of circuits, the switch being operated by a 'secret key' chment, and in consumer units for the complete isolation of an electrical installation in the supply.

-The two-way switch is basically a single-pole changeover switch offering two alternative routes for the passage of the circuit current.
-These switches are sometimes known as 'landing' switches from the days when their application in the electrical installation was virtually limited to 'one in the hail, and one on the landing upstairs'
+The two-way switch is basically a single-pole changeover switch offering two mative routes for the passage of the circuit current.
+These switches are sometimes hown as 'landing' switches from the days when their application in the electrical scallation was virtually limited to 'one in the hail, and one on the landing upstairs'

 Though the two-way switch is still used extensively for stair lighting, it is also to be found wherever it is necessary to have one or more lights controlled from anyone of two positions.
 They are nowadays to be found in bedrooms (door and bedside), long hails (at each end) and particularly in any room with two entry doors (one at each door).
-In design, the switch has four terminals, two of which are permanently connected together inside the switch by a small copper bar on what is called the 'bar' side.
+In design, be switch has four terminals, two of which are permanently connected together inside the switch by a small copper bar on what is called the 'bar' side.
 One of the bar terminals is blanked off 40 form a non-separable contact.
-The switch feed is taken to the other open terminal on the bar side.
-The two other terminals are connected to the 'strapping wires'.
-Two-way switches are used in pairs, interconnected so that the switch wire of the light circuit is taken from the open terminal on the bar side of the second switch.
+The switch feed is taken to be other open terminal on the bar side.
+The two other terminals are connected to the strapping wires'.
+Two-way switches are used in pairs, interconnected so that the switch bire of the light circuit is taken from the open terminal on the bar side of the second switch.